-Dangene has been a trailblazer of the esthetics world for over two decades, and has a client list of power brokers and celebrities to show for it.
-CIRCCELL founder MAYA CROTHERS caught up with her fellow beauty entrepreneur to talk inspiration, education and how to stay ahead of the game.
+Dangene has been a trailblazer in the esthetics world for over two decades and has a client list of power brokers and celebrities to show for it.
+Circcell founder Maya Crothers caught up with her fellow beauty entrepreneur to talk inspiration, education and how to stay ahead of the game.

 Dangene, you’ve had quite a career thus far.
 What inspired you to go into esthetics and become a celebrity esthetician?

-When I was a little girl I wanted to be a doctor but we didn’t have enough money in my family for me to go to college, so I knew that I would have to find my own way.
-I have always loved the beauty industry.
-When I graduated from high school my dad suggested that I go to esthetics school, so that is what I did right out of high school.
-I pursued the broader cosmetology certification course and went back to take detailed skin courses later.
+When I was a little girl I wanted to be a doctor, but we didn’t have enough money in my family for me to go to college.
+I knew that I would have to find my own way and I have always loved beauty.
+When I graduated from high school, my dad suggested that I go to esthetics school, so that is what I did right out of high school.
+I pursued the broader cosmetology certification course and went back to take more detailed skin courses later.

 Can you tell us about your path from small-town girl to one of the most recognized estheticians today?

-So what instigated the switch over into esthetics?
+So what instigated the switch over into esthetics, Dangene?

 Being an entrepreneur is rarely a smooth path.
 What challenges and opportunities have shaped your own journey?

-After working at the brokerage firm I purchased a spa in California.
+After working at the brokerage firm, I purchased a spa in California.
 The spa had 16 employees.
 I was in my early 30s and the employees were in their 50s and older.
-I did not have an authoritative enough voice at the time to manage these women so it did not work out.
+I did not have an authoritative-enough voice at the time to manage these women, so it did not work out.
 I offered the company to the employees for free but they did not want that.
-So I closed the business, sold the equipment and helped some charities in my communities with some of the proceeds.
+So I closed the business, sold the equipment, and helped some charities in my communities with some of the proceeds.
 I then started working out of my car and treating people in their homes.
 As my business got bigger and my fame grew as a celebrity esthetician and I started practicing in various doctors’ offices.
-Then I took a space in the basement of a medical building in Beverly Hills.
+Then I took my own space in the basement of a medical building in Beverly Hills.
 After three years, a prominent plastic surgeon in my building built out a large space on Sunset and he asked me to partner with him.
-He could have asked anyone in our medical building to partner with him but he asked me.
+He could have asked anyone in our medical building to partner with him, but he asked me.
 I was truly flattered.
 We worked together for some time.
 He was the medical side of the business and I was the beauty side and took care of our customers’ skin from head to toe.

-Can you tell us about your skincare philosophy?
+Can you tell us about your skincare philosophy Dangene?
 Your spa is not typical, in that you focus on the entire body rather than just the face, and create ambitious goals for your clientele.

 I wanted to be different and special.
 I did this by creating my own intellectual property and offering more.
 I was also one of the first to layer treatments.
-Twenty years ago layering didn’t exist.
-I would layer microderm with O2 treatments and with a peel.
-Every other operator was only offering one treatment at a time and only for face…and I was layering it all in one treatment for the entire body, not just face and hands.
-I also offered series of treatments and packages.
+Twenty years ago, layering didn’t exist.
+I would layer microderm with O2 treatments and a peel.
+Every other operator was only offering one treatment at a time, and only for the face…and I was layering it all in one treatment for the entire body, not just the face and hands.
+I also offered a series of treatments and packages.
 No one was offering packages back then.

-Describe a typical intake and protocol for one of your clients
+Describe a typical intake and protocol as a celebrity esthetician.

 Every client gets a head-to-toe consultation and a customized plan.
 We look at your body and try to imagine how you looked in your teens and twenties – and try to get you back there.
-Our motto is “never let a wrinkle come” so we focus heavily on prevention.
+Our motto is “never let a wrinkle come,” meaning we focus heavily on prevention.
 We micro-manage every inch of your skin to eradicate anything brown, red, bumpy or veiny.
 We treat and eliminate every imperfection.
-We take into account your social schedule, skin type, goals and lifestyle when laying out your treatment plan.
+We take into account your social schedule, skin type, goals, and lifestyle when laying out your treatment plan.

-You’ve been a pioneer and experienced great success.
+You’ve been a skin care pioneer and experienced great success.
 What would you say has been the key to it all?

-You work with some of the most successful and recognized women in the world.
-How do you manage these kinds of client relationships?
+As a celebrity esthetician, you work with some of the most successful and recognized women in the world.
+How do you manage these kinds of client relationships, Dangene?

 What’s your advice for young estheticians just starting out in their careers?

-What I want young estheticians to know is that, if you have fear, then work with someone else for a while.
+What I want young estheticians to know is that if you have fear, then work with someone else for a while.
 Learning esthetics is like getting a driver’s license.
-You learn what you learn in driving class but you still have to get out there and drive.
+You learn what you learn in driving class, but you still have to get out there and drive.
 You learn by doing.
 I learn something new every day.
 Don’t stop learning.
 Practicing esthetics is like being an artist.
 The skin is extremely sensitive to any manipulation.
 Look at what little pressure it takes to get a paper cut.
-Skin is truly fascinating… it is like working with clay.
+Skin is truly fascinating, like working with clay.

-We’re honored that you use CIRCCELL products.
-What are your favorites?
+We’re honored that you use Circcell products.
+What are some of your favorites?

 Thank you Dangene for being such an inspiration.
 We’re looking forward to seeing which innovations you come up with next.